AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 user choose among different feature types.
 All the observation in one feature will be exported in a CSV file with this name, and a geo-database table with this name.
 It should be short and descriptive.
-Starting with Park Observer 2.0.0, this string must be 10 characters or less.

 ## `feature.attributes`
 An optional list of attributes to collect for this feature.